capactio/capact/docs/proposal/20200114-och-content-lifecycle.md

 - It is not optimal solution regarding performance, as we need to update many nodes in one transaction (add and delete labels).
 - All `neo4j-graphql-js` features are still supported after these adjustments.
+- This solution is also applicable for synchronizing content of OCH once we implement federation support.
+The only change is that we will replace OCH vendor subgraph, instead of whole OCH graph.
 - In the future, we may expose `ContentMetadata` node details as a part of `repoMetadata` GraphQL query.

 ### Alternative: Entrypoint node